 (Yes – this is a TALL order!)

-The challenge now, is no longer designing a network such that contains security controls into the right places.
+The challenge now is no longer designing a network such that contains security controls in the right places.
 The challenge now is twofold:

 - Security teams must insist on a place at the architecture and engineering tables.
 Security controls must become a part of the converged infrastructure, and security teams need to become a part of the larger converged infrastructure teams.